A. HOW WE ENSURE PRIVACY AND SECURITY DURING YOUR ONLINE SESSIONS

 Google AdWords Remarketing will show you ads based on your past interactions with us by placing a cookie in your browser.
-This cookie does not in any way provide us with identifying information such as name, account numbers, social security numbers, or addresses nor does it give us access to your computer or mobile device.
+This cookie does not provide us with any identifying information such as name, account numbers, social security numbers, or addresses nor does it give us access to your computer or mobile device.
 This cookie is used to indicate to other websites that you visited a particular page and would be responsive to ads relating to that page.

 We use Google Analytics for analytics and reporting information.
-This information allows us to see the overall patterns of usage of our Online Services, helps us record any difficulties you have, shows us whether our advertising is effective or not, provides information about the age and gender of our website’s users, along with the interests they express in their online browsing and purchasing activities, and allows us to use responses to advertisements to optimize ad performance.
+This information allows us to see the overall patterns of usage of our Online Services, helps us record any difficulties you have, shows us whether our advertising is effective or not, provides information about the age and gender of our website’s users along with the interests they express in their online browsing and purchasing activities, and allows us to use responses to advertisements to optimize ad performance.

-You can learn about Google’s practices by going to www.google.com/policies/privacy/partners/, and opt-out of them by downloading the Google Analytics opt-out browser add-on, available at https://tools.google.com/dlpage/gaoptout.
+You can learn about Google’s practices by going to: www.google.com/policies/privacy/partners/, and opt-out of them by downloading the Google Analytics opt-out browser add-on, available at https://tools.google.com/dlpage/gaoptout.
 If you do not wish to see ads, you can opt out of them by visiting Google’s Ads Settings.

-F. LINKS TO OTHER THIRD PARTY WEBSITES
+G. LINKS TO OTHER THIRD-PARTY WEBSITES

-G. ABOUT TOOLS AND CALCULATORS
+H. ABOUT TOOLS AND CALCULATORS

 Many of the tools and calculators on our websites, including CommandCenter and OnCommand, are compiled using software and data from third-party providers.
 These tools and calculators are provided to you for information purposes only.
 First Command does not guarantee the accuracy, completeness or reliability of the information provided by these tools and calculators and disclaims all liability related to the use or misuse of these tools and calculators.
 Should you notice any incorrect information, please contact us immediately.
 The information provided by these tools and calculators should not be considered a recommendation or investment advice, and you should not base your financial decisions on this information.

-H. E-MAIL SAFETY
+I. E-MAIL SAFETY

-I. TRANSACTION REQUESTS
+J. TRANSACTION REQUESTS

-J. FIRST COMMAND SOCIAL MEDIA PAGES
+K. FIRST COMMAND SOCIAL MEDIA PAGES

 Our Social Media Public Usage Guidelines apply to your interactions with us on Facebook, Twitter, LinkedIn and other social media pages.
 You can review our Social Media Public Usage Guidelines for Facebook, Twitter and LinkedIn at:

-K. CHILDREN'S ONLINE PRIVACY PROTECTION ACT (COPPA)
+L. CHILDREN'S ONLINE PRIVACY PROTECTION ACT (COPPA)

-L. TIPS TO PROTECT YOUR INFORMATION
+M. TIPS TO PROTECT YOUR INFORMATION

 First Command works hard to keep your information secure.
-You can help by following these tips to protect your information:
+You can help by following these tips to protect your personal information:

 - Avoiding using public wireless networks and public computers.
 Many cell phone carriers offer "data tethering."
 Consider using your cell phone's ability to access the web with your laptop or tablet instead.